MicrosoftDocs/security/operations/incident-response-playbook-phishing.md

 To create this report, run a small PowerShell script that gets a list of all your users.
 Then, use the Get-MailboxPermission cmdlet to create a CSV file of all the mailbox delegates in your tenancy.

 Look for unusual names or permission grants.
-If you see something unusual, contact the mailbox owner to check whether it is legitimate.
+If you see something unusual, contact the mailbox owner to check whether it's legitimate.

 ### Are there forwarding rules configured for the mailbox?

-You need to check each identified mailbox for mailbox forwarding (also known as *SMTP forwarding*) or Inbox rules that forward email messages to external recipients (typically, newly-created Inbox rules).
+You need to check each identified mailbox for mailbox forwarding (also known as *SMTP forwarding*) or Inbox rules that forward email messages to external recipients (typically, newly created Inbox rules).

 - To check all mailboxes for mailbox forwarding, run the following command in [Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell):